Shot in the head at the burning of the Custom House, Charlie had started his Revolutionary career at the tender age of 10.

 But remarkably he won GAA Championship medals and lived to 83.

 Charles Eugene MacMahon was born in Ballina, Co Mayo on 3 August 1904.
-His father Felix was a Timber Merchant & Builder from Co Tyrone and his mother Nellie (Boyle) a Donegal woman.
-Charlie had 5 sisters and 1 brother.
+His father Felix was a Timber Merchant & Builder from Co Tyrone and mother Nellie (Boyle) a Donegal woman.
+Charlie had five sisters and one brother.
 The family moved to Dublin around 1912/13.

 A Rebel Emerges